 The FDA’s newly proposed rules would regulate all in vitro diagnostic products as medical devices if enacted.
 ARUP believes additional FDA oversight would disrupt the diagnostic testing market.

 Founding members of the new Institute for Research and Innovation in Diagnostic and Precision MedicineTM gather.
 In the back row, from left to right, are David P. Ng, MD; Hunter Best, PhD, FACMG; Tracy George, MD; Leo Lin, MD, PhD; and Brendan O’Fallon.
 In the front row, from left to right, are Salika M. Shakir, PhD, D(ABMM); Robert S. Ohgami, MD, PhD, FCAP; Benjamin Bradley, MD, PhD; and Erica Clyde.
 Not pictured: Tatiana Yuzyuk, PhD, ABMGG; Evan Raps, MD; Peng Li, MD, PhD; and Valarie McMurtry, MD, PhD.

 New ARUP Institute for Research and Innovation in Diagnostic and Precision Medicine™ will improve patient lives by advancing groundbreaking diagnostic and prognostic technologies.

 ARUP Consult®, a free source of laboratory testing information for clinicians, released several new and updated resources in August.

-ARUP Consult, a free source of expert guidance in laboratory testing, has updated resources on testing for bariatric surgery, respiratory viruses, and alpha-1-antitrypsin deficiency.
+ARUP Consult, a free source of expert guidance in laboratory testing, has released updated resources on testing for osteoporosis, paraneoplastic pemphigus, and epilepsy.